lisbeth34/-finance_calculators.py./README.md

-# -finance_calculators.py.
-financial calculator

 Finance Calculator
-This Finance Calculator is a simple Python program designed to help you calculate the future value of your investments or the monthly payment on a home loan (bond).
+The Finance Calculator is a simple Python program designed to help you calculate the future value of your investments or the monthly payment on a home loan (bond).
 You can choose between investment calculations and bond calculations.
+Note that the bond calculation feature is not yet implemented in the provided code.

 Features
 Investment Calculation: Calculate the total amount of an investment based on either simple or compound interest.